lona-web-org/lona/doc/content/tutorial/03-events/index.rst

 03 Events
 =========

-Lona nodes can produces events like click events, so views can react to button clicks for example.
+Lona nodes can produce events like click events, so views can react to button clicks for example.
 To receive input events you have to tell Lona which node should produce which event by setting ``Node.events``, which is a list of event types.
 Supported events are ``lona.html.CLICK``, ``lona.html.CHANGE``,